 93. Switzerland has more Thai expatriates per capita than any other country in the world.
-It is thought the attraction for migration is based on the late King Bhumibol Adulyadej having spent his childhood in the country.
+Coincidentally, the late King Bhumibol Adulyadej spent his childhood in Switzerland.

 94. The late King Bhumibol Adulyadej was an Olympic standard yachtsman.

 95. The Thai national anthem was composed by a German named Peter Feit.

-96. It is illegal for men and women to be seen topless in public.
+96. It is illegal for men and women to be seen topless in public in certain circumstances.
 It is also illegal to leave the house without wearing underwear.

 98. Bangkok’s Suvarnabhumi airport boasts the world’s biggest passenger terminal under a single roof.